 How does Chaga grow?

 ‘What trees does Chaga grow on?’
-Unlike many other fungi, Chaga starts growing from inside the tree, instead of developing on the surface of the tree.
+Unlike many other fungi, Chaga starts growing from inside the tree instead of developing on the surface of the tree.
 As it matures, it protrudes from the tree.
-The exterior of Chaga is very dark, almost black, and looks like something that has been burnt.
+The exterior of Chaga is very dark, almost black, and looks like something burnt.
 The inside of Chaga is a rich orange/brown color with a corky texture.

 Chaga grows on living trees, but it is parasitic.
-This means that the fungal mycelium enters the stem of a mature tree through a fracture or a wound in the bark, and starts to absorb/synthesize healthy compounds.
-Antioxidants and Betulinic acid are two of the properties found in birch that give Chaga its potent benefits.
-The fungus will continuously eat the flesh of the tree, as it softens or weakens until the tree reaches its decaying state called ‘trunk fracture’.
+This means that the fungal mycelium enters the stem of a mature tree through a fracture or a wound in the bark and starts to absorb/synthesize healthy compounds.
+Antioxidants and Betulinic acid are two properties found in birch that give Chaga its potent benefits.
+The fungus will continuously eat the flesh of the tree as it softens or weakens until it reaches its decaying state, called ‘trunk fracture.’
 The fungi eventually deteriorate the tree inside and out.
 You’ll know a tree is ‘infected’ with Chaga if the conk is visibly noticed breaking the surface of the tree.
-The conk is thriving, if it sticks out from the side of the tree.
+The conk thrives if it sticks out from the side of the tree.

 What trees does Chaga grow on?

-A large amount of Chaga mushrooms are found in regions like Finland (where Chaga is called Pakuri), Estonia, Russia, Kazakhstan, South Korea, Belarus, Canada, Scotland, North America, as well as other Eastern and Northern European countries.
+Many Chaga mushrooms are found in regions like Finland (where Chaga is called Pakuri), Estonia, Russia, Kazakhstan, South Korea, Belarus, Canada, Scotland, and North America as other Eastern and Northern European countries.

 These Mushrooms grow best on the outside of yellow and white birch trees.
 But there are cases of Chaga being thought to grow on trees like oak, cherry, beech, alder, and poplar.
 Studies have not been done to investigate the contents of Chaga from these trees.
 However, we can assume that because many of the beneficial compounds found in Chaga are unique to birch trees, harvesting them from other species will not have the same health benefits.

-Chaga is abundant in the northern hemisphere where it has a higher forest altitude, than the northern deciduous forests.
-This species of fungi thrives in cold, damp conditions, and has a great tolerance for surviving hard winters.
+Chaga is abundant in the northern hemisphere, with a higher forest altitude than the northern deciduous forests.
+This species of fungi thrives in cold, damp conditions and has an excellent tolerance for surviving brutal winters.

 Does Chaga grow on Cherry trees?